mukul0064/AutodeskEmployeeRecordsApi/README.md

 This is a simple API working as Autodesk Employee service used to perform CRUD service for Employee records for inventory.

+# Pre-requisites
+Before Running the application you need a database setup, the application supports mySql.
+Once you have setup the MySql database.
+Go to "DB Query.text" to get certain queries for setting up the employee records table for testing.

+-- For any other database the pom need to be updated with respective dependency jdbc driver.
+Also application properties need to be updated accordingly.

 # API Endpoints
 The API provides the following endpoints: